 The Billboard settings section will display the current tile X/Y ratio based on your tile size and the size of your billboard image.
 Here you can make changes to how the layout appears.

 - Gap between cells allows you to adjust the space between the tile cells in the layout.
 At "0" there's no space at all.
-As the number increases, so does the "gutter" space between each tile and those surrounding.
+As the number increases, so does the "gutter" space between each tile and those surrounding it.

 - Line thickness allows you to embolden the lines on the layout, making them thicker or thinner as you see fit.